 This is a phenomenal amount, for largely unfunded speculative loans.
 A bad check, in short, of one and a half times the world’s GDP.

 Problem: When inflation hit two years ago, it forced central banks to raise interest rates like they had never done in 15 years, ending the intoxicating easy money the steps.
-In 2016, in a book that I co-wrote on the shadow banking, we made a radical observation: that American interest rates could never rise again because of this mass of non-banking speculative credit.
-I compared it to an overinflated balloon, which the rate needle could only burst.
+In 2016, in a book that I co-wrote on the shadow banking, we made a radical observation: that American interest rates might never rise once more because of this mass of non-banking speculative credit.
+I compared it to an overinflated balloon, which the rate needle might only burst.
 The observation, then vertiginous, is in the process of being verified.

 A pinned grenade